-Once your module is in near-complete form (maps & tokens are laid out, handouts & character entries are created, etc), you can send it into Team@Roll20.net for review.
+Once your module is in near-complete form (maps & tokens are laid out, handouts & character entries are created, etc), you can send it through our web form for review.
 Simply send us the link to your Game Details page, along with an explanation of the adventure included, and the game system you’re using.

 Feel free to ask specific questions if there are elements of your adventure you don’t know how to incorporate!

 When your module is complete and has been approved for sale on the Roll20 Marketplace, you will be asked to send in the details for the product page.

 - Banner Image: This will serve as the advertising image for your module on the site.
 Banner images must be 512x512 pixels, and should include the module title and publisher name.

 - Product Description: Write a description to explain what is included in your module, to entice Roll20 users to purchase it.
 Make note of any Roll20 features you’ve used, any included custom artwork, as well as tidbits about the actual adventure.

 - Price: modules must be priced $4.99 or higher.